chhuang-one/sqxclib/README.md

 	}
 ```

-If you don't want to use pointer as element of C++ STL container, you can use Sq::Joint to replace it.
+If you don't want to use pointer as element of container, you can see [SqTypeJoint](SqTypeJoint.md) to get more information.
-Sq::Joint just wraps array of pointers into struct.
-User must use it with C++ STL because C++ STL can NOT directly use array as element of container.
+Here is one of the C++ STL examples:

 ```c++
 	std::vector< Sq::Joint<2> > *vector;